How to grow Herbs

 The Mediterranean type herbs are an example.
-This group includes herbs such as Rosemary, Thyme, Sage, which can be planted together as they share common growing requirements.
-They have different growing requirements to say Chives, Parsley and Coriander which dislike the baking heat and dry conditions which the Mediterranean herbs enjoy.
+You can plant herbs such as Rosemary, Thyme, and Sage together because they share common growing requirements.
+They have different growing requirements to say Chives, Parsley and Coriander, which dislike the baking heat and dry conditions which the Mediterranean herbs enjoy.
 These herbs need to be planted in a cooler spot with semi shade.
-Because they prefer different growing conditions, Herbs are often better grown ornamental plants mixing with many garden favourites and not limited being planted in one place such as a herb garden or vegetable plot.
+Because they prefer different growing conditions, herbs are often better grown as ornamental plants mixing with many garden favourites and not limited being planted in one place such as a herb garden or vegetable plot.

 Not enough sun in your garden ?
 Check out Herbs for Shade.